-This word, syntax, is borrowed from grammar and you may have run into it in school.
-This message just tells us that what we're trying to do is not correct, similarly to how some phrases just don't sound like correct English, even though they do use English words.
+This word syntax is borrowed from grammar and you may have run into it in school.
+This message just tells you that what you're trying to do is not correct, similarly to how some phrases just don't sound like correct English, even though they do use English words.
 It's like saying, "I want not breakfast" instead of "I don't want breakfast".
 Python is very helpful here and it informs me that what I'm trying to do doesn't make sense.
 So remember, each Python command needs to be on a separate line.

 The Jupyter notebook menus are at the top of the page.
 You can click on them to explore what's inside each one of them.
 You probably won't need most of them in the beginning, but it's good to go over them.

 First, the File menu.
 This gives you the ability to start a new notebook, rename your notebook, save it.
 One thing to also note is that Jupyter notebooks are automatically saved every once in a while.
 In fact, if you look at the Jupyter server logs, you will see a lot of Saving file at... log entries - that's just the server confirming the fact that it autosaved your notebook.